 is an essential ritual whose preparation can occur at any time of day.
 On a bitter or sweet taste, it is a marker of hospitality.
 It is a friendly element around which the latest information is exchanged.
 The tea ceremony can last over an hour!
 A time to deepen any discussion whether domestic or societal in nature.

-The dromedary is known for his patience and endurance; it has always mitigated the suffering of pastoralists and facilitated their integration difficult to arid and semi-arid environments.
+The dromedary is known for his patience and endurance; it has always mitigated the suffering of pastoralists and facilitated their integration in difficult to arid and semi-arid environments.
 It carries women, children, and goods over long distances in search of pasture and water points.
 Two other reasons for the prominent place occupied by the camel in nomadic culture: camel milk was originally the only source of calcium and fat; its meat was the sole protein intake.

 a sign of social distinction among nomads.
 It plays the same role as the camel and exalts and physical qualities and abilities of a warrior tribe.
 The horsemen, dressed in their blue or white and black chèches Deraa, armed with handmade guns, offer the best of themselves to curry favor with the tribes and ululating women.
-The tribe is deserving one who submits the best horses and have been synchronizing powder bursts during competitions
+The tribe is deserving one who submits the best horses and has been synchronizing powder bursts during competitions

 ► And DesertBrise Travel in all of this …